 Sadly, Quest also does not deliver much on the character development, world building or storytelling fronts, which by this period had been firmly established as the all-important staples of the genre.
 Quest's main story is a simple and archetypal one, with the protagonist simply seeking out his lost father and a magical book that, in the wrong hands, threatens to bring disaster to the world.
 Characters are given very little in the way of depth or even personality, and almost no lip service is given to the world of Eltale or its history.
 The game's environment is a relatively generic fantasy setting, with almost nothing in the way of creative setpieces until the final hours.
 Not even the soundtrack attempts to give the game the feel of an epic adventure, mostly consisting of "just good enough" music tracks to give the player something to hear other than the constant thumping of their character's footsteps.

 For its time, and still to this day, Quest 64 delivers only the base essentials of what can be considered an RPG - a fantasy setting, magic spells based on the four Greek elements, and the concept of a young mage who is the world's only hope of salvation.
 Beyond its visuals, Quest simply has nothing to offer for any discerning genre fan; there is no decent lore or character building to get immersed in, none of the captivating movie-like experience of its Playstation contemporaries, and not even any interesting gameplay mechanics to get addicted to.
-It's a pedestrian attempt at an RPG that might have garnered some fans were it developed and released in the late '80s or early '90s, but by 1998 it was well behind the curve, and probably would have gone wholly unnoticed were it not for the Nintendo 64 platform lacking any other games of its kind.
+It's a pedestrian attempt at an RPG that might have garnered some fans were it developed and released in the late '80s, but by 1998 it was well behind the curve, and probably would have gone wholly unnoticed were it not for the Nintendo 64 platform lacking any other games of its kind.

 Platform: Nintendo 64